Israel evacuates 800 White Helmets to Jordan in face of Syria advance - AFP

 White Helmets head Raed Saleh said the evacuees had arrived in Jordan after being "surrounded in a dangerous region".

-"White Helmets have been the target of attacks and, due to their high profile, we judged that, in these particular circumstances, the volunteers required immediate protection," it said.
+"White Helmets have been the target of attacks and, due to their high profile, we judged that, in these particular circumstances, the volunteers required immediate protection," it said in a statement.

 Canadian Foreign Minister Chrystia Freeland said she had "called for global leadership to support and help these heroes" at last week's NATO summit.